-Recently, the Texas Education Agency (TEA) implemented new requirements on candidates and teacher certification programs.
-These requirements are meant to increase the success rates for content test takers and reduce the number of test attempts by candidates you are not prepared.
+In 2020, the Texas Education Agency (TEA) implemented new requirements on candidates and teacher certification programs.
+These requirements are meant to increase the success rates for content test takers and reduce the number of test attempts by candidates when they are not fully prepared.

 Educator Preparation Programs now have the responsibility to confirm a candidate is ready to take the TExES Content Exam in their certification area.
 After two failed attempts by a candidate, certification programs are negatively assessed by TEA.

 Certification Programs are responding to this by requiring proof of test preparedness or only allowing one-time test permission.
 Texas teacher candidates must first enroll in an Educator Preparation Program before the candidate can receive TExES test permission.